ukitgroup/mass-labeling/docs/install.md

 * `Docker CE` v18
 * `docker-compose` v1.20

-It is possible to use newer versions, but deploy was tested using mentioned versions.
+It is possible to use newer versions, but the deploy was tested using the mentioned versions.

 ### Preparation